unification-com/finchain/README.md

 ```

 Look for the `network` (first 3 parts of the IP address)
 value of `inet addr`.
-In the example above, this is `192.168.1`
+This is your current subnet.
+In the example above, this is `192.168.1`.

-Then run:
+Then set the SUBNET_IP variable to any other subnet.
+For example, run:

 ```bash
 SUBNET_IP=192.168.1 make